Kong/docs.konghq.com/app/konnect/service-catalog/scorecards/index.md

 Scorecards in {{site.service_catalog_name}} allow platform teams to monitor services for compliance with Kong-recommended and industry-defined best practices in {{site.konnect_saas}}.
 By [integrating](/konnect/service-catalog/integrations/) Service Catalog with third-party applications, you can also use those in scorecard criteria.

-When you enable a scorecard, you can choose from criteria that you want the service to report on.
-For example, you can track if an on-call engineer is assigned in PagerDuty or the number of open PRs in a GitHub repository.
-From the scorecard view, you can see how many services are passing or failing a criteria, and which specific services those are.
+When creating a scorecard, you define the validation criteria and specify which services should be evaluated.
+Scorecards help you detect issues, like whether there are services in the catalog that don't have an on-call engineer assigned or if you have GitHub repositories with stale pull requests that aren't getting reviewed or closed.
+From the scorecard view, you can view details on either a per-service or per-criteria basis.

 ![Scorecards dashboard](/assets/images/products/konnect/konnect-service-catalog-scorecards.png){:.image-border}